NikosK10/Object_Classification_CNNs/README.md

 - Pooling strategies
 - Use of dropout

-This was summarized in a comparative table with a brief discussion on performance and efficiency.
+This information was compiled into a comparison table followed by a short analysis of each model's efficiency and accuracy.

 ---

-## 🧪 Part 2 – Experimental Section
+## Part 2 – Experimental Section

-The implementation used a custom CIFAR-100 subset derived via a `team_seed` parameter set to the last 3 digits of my student ID.

-### ✅ Baseline Model

-- 3 convolutional layers with ReLU activation
-- MaxPooling and Dropout layers
-- Fully connected classifier
-- Trained for 20 epochs
+We evaluated the performance of all three architectures (LeNet, AlexNet, VGG) on a custom subset of CIFAR-100.
+After that, we also designed and tested a custom architecture of our own, aiming to improve performance based on insights gained from the theoretical models.

-### 🔄 Experiments Conducted
+### Experiments Conducted

 1. **Dropout Variation**
-   - Compared different dropout rates (e.g., 0.3 vs 0.5) and their effect on overfitting
+   - Compared different dropout rates (e.g., 0.3 vs 0.5) and analyzed the impact on generalization and overfitting.

 2. **Depth Variation**
-   - Increased the number of convolutional layers to examine improvements in feature learning
+   - Increased the number of convolutional layers to observe the effect of depth on learning capability.

 3. **Batch Size Comparison**
-   - Trained the same model with different batch sizes (32 vs 64) to observe training stability and generalization
+   - Tested batch sizes such as 32 and 64 to study training stability and model convergence.

 4. **Optimizer Comparison**
-   - Tested `SGD` vs `Adam` optimizers under same conditions
+   - Compared `SGD` and `Adam` optimizers under identical conditions to evaluate convergence speed and final accuracy.

 5. **Weight Initialization**
-   - Applied different initialization schemes and discussed their impact
+   - Tried different weight initialization strategies and documented their effect on early training behavior.

 6. **Data Augmentation**
-   - Introduced transformations such as horizontal flip and normalization to boost model robustness
+   - Applied basic augmentation techniques (e.g., horizontal flips, normalization) to improve generalization.

 ---

-## 📈 Evaluation
+## Evaluation

 Each experiment includes:
-- Accuracy and loss plots (train vs validation)
+- Accuracy and loss plots (training vs validation)
 - Final test accuracy
-- Observations and conclusions in markdown form
+- Observations and insights documented in markdown cells

-Metrics and figures are printed and visualized directly within the notebook.
+All outputs are included in the notebook for easy inspection.

 ---

-## 🧠 Observations
+## Observations

-- Deeper architectures improved accuracy up to a point, beyond which overfitting appeared.
+- Deeper networks generally performed better up to a point, after which overfitting became noticeable.
-- Dropout 0.5 performed better in preventing overfitting compared to 0.3.
+- Higher dropout values (0.5) helped mitigate overfitting compared to lower values.
-- Batch size 64 achieved smoother loss convergence than 32.
+- Batch size 64 produced smoother and more stable training curves than 32.
-- Adam optimizer converged faster than SGD, especially in early epochs.
+- Adam converged faster and achieved higher accuracy than SGD in most trials.
-- Data augmentation improved generalization, particularly on smaller training sets.
+- Data augmentation positively impacted validation performance, especially in limited data scenarios.
+- Our custom architecture achieved competitive results when designed with a balanced depth and regularization strategy.

 ---

-## 🧾 Usage
+## Usage

-Open the notebook in Google Colab or locally with Jupyter and run all cells.
-Make sure to adjust the path to your CIFAR-100 subset and ensure all dependencies are installed (e.g., `torch`, `torchvision`, `matplotlib`).
+Open the notebook in Google Colab or run it locally using Jupyter Notebook.
+Ensure the necessary Python packages are installed (`torch`, `torchvision`, `matplotlib`, etc.).
+All experiments are reproducible within the notebook.

 ---

-## 👤 Author
+## Author

 **Nikolaos Katsaidonis**
 Student ID: 03121868